seanbrereton/EDEN/technical_manual/tech_spec.md

 This method allows us to easily check if a key was pressed. `IsKeyDown()` is a built in monogame method that returns a `bool` to see if a key is being pressed.

 Monogame also made graphics a lot easier.
-The built in `Draw()` function makes it easy to draw textures to the screen.
+The built-in `Draw()` function makes it easy to draw textures to the screen.
 This was useful for displaying creatures and the environment.

 Overall the development of the project was quite smooth, aside from a few minor problems along the way.
 We implemented all the major features that we had planned to do in the functional specification.
 The main thing we changed was deciding against implementing fighting between creatures as we didn't feel like it would have much benefit.

 If we had more time to develop the project we would have made more improvements to the User Interface.
 We also would have tested different configurations for simulations and make other small environment changes to see the effects they would have.
-If we had of gotten ethical approval sooner we would have also liked to have external users test the system to get feedback about the UI and the simulation itself.
+If we had gotten ethical approval sooner we would have also liked to have external users test the system to get feedback about the UI and the simulation itself.

 ### 4.2 Neural Network Unit tests